Do you have a system for stacking your fridge, or do you just jam food in wherever it fits?

 The crisper – an enclosed drawer at the bottom of most fresh-food compartments – is designed to keep your fruit and vegies fresh.
 A good crisper should be cool and well-sealed, which means it won't be as dry as the rest of the fridge, so your vegies should stay fresh for longer.
 Check that the fridge's air outlets don't blow into it as this will dry them out faster.

 Contrary to popular belief, your tomatoes don't belong in your fridge.
 Keeping them in a fruit bowl on the counter keeps them bursting with flavour.
+See our fruit and veg freshness guide with some other common examples.

 If you're like 99.95% of us then you keep your milk in the door, right at the front.
 It's super convenient and keeps the bottle upright, helping prevent messy leaks, but the door shelves can be warmer than ideal for keeping milk (which is best stored at or below 4°C).
 If you want your milk to last longer, keep it in a colder place in the body of the fridge.